jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+on every create new page, the view mode should automatically available to maximize or minimize from/to side pane view or full page view.

+currenly, toast page has no that option, also toast page should be as side pane view by default

+=== DONE

 page control like search, filter should be at top bar. when search focused, the form should expand full width replacing up to breadcrumbs

 === DONE